 Sounds like a trip to the subconscious mind is in store today!
 [Read more…]

 Your perceptions define your reality, and your behavior is based on what you believe to be real.
-Today is a reminder that what you think is true may just be a alternate reality that you made up.
+This article is a reminder that what you think is true may just be an alternate reality that you made up.
 [Read more…]